Why was HERA needed?

 Importance of Vaccinations

-- DaBT (the 5-in-1 vaccine or the pentavalent) vaccine protects from diphtheria, pertussis and tetanus.
+- DaBT (the 5-in-1 vaccine or the pentavalent) vaccine protects against diphtheria, pertussis, and tetanus.

-- Hepatitis B vaccine protects from hepatitis B-induced jaundice, cirrhosis and liver cancer.
+- Hepatitis B vaccine protects against hepatitis B-induced jaundice, cirrhosis, and liver cancer.

-- Hepatitis A vaccine protects from hepatitis A-induced jaundice.
+- Hepatitis A vaccine protects against hepatitis A-induced jaundice.

-- Hib vaccine protects from H. influenza type b-induced meningitis, pneumonia, and middle ear infections.
+- Hib vaccine protects against H. influenza type b-induced meningitis, pneumonia, and middle ear infections.

-- MMR (measles-mumps-rubella) vaccine protects from measles, measles-related pneumonia, otitis media, SSPE (subacute sclerosingpanencephalitis) disease, congenital rubella syndrome, and mumps.
+- MMR (measles-mumps-rubella) vaccine protects against measles, measles-related pneumonia, otitis media, SSPE (subacute sclerosing panencephalitis) disease, congenital rubella syndrome, and mumps.

-- Conjugated pneumococcal vaccine protects from pneumonia, brain inflammation (encephalitis) and sepsis (blood poisoning).
+- Pneumococcal conjugate vaccine protects against pneumonia, brain inflammation (encephalitis), and sepsis (blood poisoning).